gallexis/PyTorrent/README.md

-# PyTorrent - Python BitTorrent
+# PyTorrent

-PyTorrent is a CLI tool that downloads files from the BitTorrent network.
+PyTorrent is a CLI tool that downloads files from the **BitTorrent** network.

 I wanted to make my own functional and straightforward program to learn how does BitTorrent protocol work and improve my python skills.